fhstp/IntellEvent/README.md

 - **Healthy controls (HC)**: 61 subjects

 # Requirements
 **This framework has been tested with Vicon Nexus version 2.14 and higher.
-No installation require!** <br>
+No installation required!** <br>
 If you would like to use Vicon Nexus 2.12.1, please get in touch, we will find a solution.

 # Vicon Nexus Usage